-Coaches should work with the ADA for Compliance and Athletics senior staff to request and coordinate housing needs for incoming student-athletes.
-Student-athletes must comply with campus housing requirements and must apply for housing and submit a housing deposit in compliance with Department of Housing policies and procedures.
+Coaches should work with the Athletics Director of Compliance and Athletics senior staff to request and coordinate housing needs for incoming student-athletes.
+All student-athletes must apply for campus housing and submit a housing deposit in compliance with Department of Housing policies and procedures.